parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-500-wireless.md

-We are going to run the exact same experiment [as in the previous run A5](tuto-400-ping.md#A5), that is to say a simple ping triggered on `fit01` towards `fit02`, but this time on one of the wireless interfaces.
+We are going to run the exact same experiment [as in the previous run A5](tuto-400-ping.md#A5), that is to say a simple ping triggered on `fit01` towards `fit02`, but this time on one of the **wireless interfaces**.

-What changes then, as compared with our previous experiment, is that we cannot anymore simply run the predefined convenience command `data-up`, and we are going to have to put a little more work in this step.
+What changes then, as compared with our previous experiment, is that we cannot anymore simply run the predefined convenience command `turn-on-data`, and we are going to have to put a little more work in this step.

+### New features

+The `B1 code` below exhibits the use of a new class, `RunString`, which is a very convenient variation around the `Run` class.

+Instead of remotely invoking a command that is supposed to be available there already, like we have done so far when e.g. invoking `ping` or even `turn-on-data`, `RunString` allows you to invoke a command that we provide **as a python variable**.

+This means that we can write our own shell snippet, in charge of creating a small ad-hoc network, and embed this script right inside our nepi-ng script; see the `turn_on_wireless_script` variable in the code below.

+See also how the `init_node_01` job now uses `RunString` to pass it python variables as arguments.
+For example this is how `turn_on_wireless_script` gets passed the right IP address for each node.

 ### The code